 What Is Creative Writing?
 The ULTIMATE Guide!

-At Oxford Royale Academy, we offer a range of writing courses that have become extremely popular amongst students of all ages.
+At Oxford Royale Academy, we offer a range of summer school programmes that have become extremely popular amongst students of all ages.
 The subject of creative writing continues to intrigue many academics as it can help to develop a range of skills that will benefit you throughout your career and life.

 Nevertheless, that initial question is one that continues to linger and be asked time and time again: what is creative writing?
 More specifically, what does it mean or encompass?
 How does creative writing differ from other styles of writing?

-During our Oxford Summer School programme, we will provide you with in-depth information on creative writing and how you can hone your skills.
+During our Oxford Summer School programme, we will provide you with in-depth an immersive educational experience on campus in the colleges of the best university in the world.
 However, in this guide, we want to provide a detailed analysis of everything to do with creative writing, helping you understand more about what it is and why it could benefit you to become a creative writer.

 The best place to start is with a definition.